Can You Put Oats In A Protein Shake? (6 Reasons Explained)

 1. High In Protein & A Source of Gluten-Free Carbs

 Oats are an excellent gluten-free source of carbohydrates.
-They are higher in protein than many other grains, and they are a good source of fiber.
+They are higher in protein than many other grains and are a good source of fiber.

 One half-cup (40g) of dried rolled oats has the following nutritional content: